wp-statistics/wp-statistics/readme.txt

 This means that MaxMind has block the IP address of your webserver, this is often the case if it has been blacklisted in the past due to abuse.

 You have two options:
-- Contact MaxMind and have them umblock your IP addres
+- Contact MaxMind and have them unblock your IP address
 - Manually download the database

 To manually download the database and install it take the following steps: